Saturday, December 14, 2024

 "What is the reason?" asked Veeraraghavan.

-"It seems someone told him that it was enough if ceremonies for a deceased person were conducted till twenty five years after the person's death.
-Sundaralingam has told his friends, 'I have learnt that it is stipulated that annual rituals for a deceased person be performed till twenty five years after the person's death.
-I have been hosting the feast in memory of my parents for thirty years.
-So, I have decided to stop this from this year.'"
+"Sundaralingam has told some people close to him, 'I have learnt that it is stipulated that the annual rituals for a deceased person be performed till twenty five years after the person's death.
+I have been hosting the feast in memory of my parents, for thirty years.
+So, I have decided to stop this practice from this year.'"

 "What do you mean?"